 Combination Same machine?
 Same network?
 Configuration required Multiple DC Agents No Yes Ensure that all instances of DC Agent can communicate with Filtering Service, and that the individual DC Agents are not monitoring the same domain controllers.
 Multiple RADIUS Agents No Yes Configure each agent to communicate with Filtering Service.
-Multiple instances of the RADIUS Agent cannot be installed on the Multiple eDirectory No Yes same machine.
-Configure each instance to Agents 1.0 communicate with Filtering Service.
+Multiple instances of the RADIUS Agent cannot be installed on the same machine.
+Multiple eDirectory Agents No Yes Configure each instance to communicate with Filtering Service.
 Multiple Logon Agents No Yes Configure each instance to communicate with Filtering Service.